Categories

 Towing a Trailer

 There are many different laws, including speed limit restrictions, having to do with trailer towing.
 Make sure that your vehicle-trailer combination will be legal not only for where you reside but also for where you’ll be driving.
 A good source for this information can be the State Attorney General, State Police, or local authorities.
 Before you start driving with a trailer, check the trailer’s hitch, breakaway switch, safety chains, electrical connections, lighting, and tires.
 Also, adjust the mirrors to permit an unobstructed view beyond the rear of the trailer.
 If the trailer has brakes using an electric brake controller, start your vehicle and trailer moving slowly, and then apply the brakes manually using the brake controller to be sure the brakes are working properly.
 Read and follow the controller manufacturer’s recommendations.
 When towing a trailer, check occasionally to be sure the load is secure, and lighting and trailer brakes (if so equipped) are functioning properly.
 Always secure items in the trailer to prevent load shifts while driving.
 Take into consideration that when towing a trailer, the handling characteristics are different and less stable than those when operating the vehicle without a trailer.
 It is important to avoid sudden maneuvers.
 The vehicle and trailer combination is heavier, and therefore is limited in acceleration ability and requires longer stopping distances.
 It is more prone to reacting to side wind gusts and requires more sensitive steering input.
-In order to gain skill and an understanding of the vehicle’s behavior, you should practice turning, stopping, and backing up in an area that is free from traffic.
+To gain skill and an understanding of the vehicle’s behavior, you should practice turning, stopping, and backing up in an area that is free from traffic.
 If possible, do not brake abruptly, but rather engage the brake slightly at first to permit the trailer to activate its brake.
 Then increase the braking force.
 We want every owner to be a safe and courteous driver.
 A few hours of towing practice in a large empty parking lot will make pulling your trailer over the road much easier.
 Line out two corners for left and right turns.
 You may also use these corners to practice backing and parking.

 Towing a Boat